royib/clean-architecture/README.md

 =======================
 This is a sample project for managing student’s data,

-The project infrastructure is built with clean architecture
+The project infrastructure is built using clean architecture

 The development stack is: